Changissnz/nu_merchant_principal/README.md

 additions that "hijack" control of the principles simple and reliable bred through the sophistication process.
-It can be argued that the sophisticated do need to be competent, that the notion of competency should automatically fall under those categorized as "sophisticated".
+It can be argued that the sophisticated do need to be competent, that the requirement of competency should automatically fall under those categorized as "sophisticated".
 And competency does require a high success rate in the control of principles simple and